alphagov/govuk-developer-docs/source/manual/alerts/rebooting-machines.html.md

 SSH into the machine and run `sudo reboot`.
 The Icinga alerts will be temporarily unavailable.

-### Rebooting `rabbitmq` machines

-There are 3 RabbitMQ virtual machines in a cluster.
-You reboot one machine at a time.
-You should only reboot the RabbitMQ machines in-hours.

-1. SSH into the machine and environment you want to reboot by running the following command:

-    ```
-    gds govuk connect ssh -e <ENVIRONMENT> <MACHINE>
-    ```

-    For example, to SSH into the `integration` environment of the `rabbitmq:1` machine:

-    ```
-    gds govuk connect ssh -e integration rabbitmq:1
-    ```

-1. Check that the RabbitMQ cluster is healthy by running `sudo rabbitmqctl cluster_status`.

-    This prints a list of expected machines and a list of currently running machines.
-If the 2 lists are the same then the cluster is healthy.
-The following output is an example of a healthy cluster:

-    ```
-    Cluster status of node 'rabbit@ip-10-12-6-130'
-    [{nodes,[{disc,['rabbit@ip-10-12-4-186','rabbit@ip-10-12-5-128',
-                'rabbit@ip-10-12-6-130']}]},
-     {running_nodes,['rabbit@ip-10-12-4-186','rabbit@ip-10-12-5-128',
-                 'rabbit@ip-10-12-6-130']},
-     {cluster_name,<<"rabbit@ip-10-12-6-130.eu-west-1.compute.internal">>},
-     {partitions,[]},
-     {alarms,[{'rabbit@ip-10-12-4-186',[]},
-              {'rabbit@ip-10-12-5-128',[]},
-              {'rabbit@ip-10-12-6-130',[]}]}]
-    ```

-1. Reboot the machine by running `sudo reboot`.

-When you have rebooted the machine, you should monitor alerts to see if there are any RabbitMQ-related alerts.
-You might also wish to monitor the cluster via the [RabbitMQ web control panel](/manual/rabbitmq.html#connecting-to-the-rabbitmq-web-control-panel) dashboard.
-This dashboard shows the current members of the cluster and means that you can avoid polling `sudo rabbitmqctl cluster_status` to determine when your restarted machine has rejoined the cluster.

-For more information on RabbitMQ-related alerts, see the [GOV.UK Puppet RabbitMQ `monitoring.pp` file](https://github.com/alphagov/govuk-puppet/blob/main/modules/govuk_rabbitmq/manifests/monitoring.pp).

-There have been two incidents after rebooting RabbitMQ machines.
-For more information, see the [No non-idle RabbitMQ consumers](https://docs.google.com/document/d/19gCq7p7OggkG0pGNL8iAspfnwR1UrsZfDQnOYniQlvM/edit?pli=1#) and [Publishing API jobs became stuck](https://docs.google.com/document/d/1ia3OGn-v0bimW4P0vRtKUVeVVNh7VEiXjHqlc9jfeFY/edit#heading=h.p99426yo0rbv) incident reports.

 ### Rebooting `router_backend` machines

 Router backend machines are instances of MongoDB machines and can be rebooted